mobluse/uva/README.md

 The programs are tested, and are ranked based on running time, but if they have the same running time in whole milliseconds, then they are ranked after submission date -- oldest first.
 One can use different programming languages, but those who generate fastest code have an advantage in the ranking.
 If one submits a faster program it replaces the old solution and you probably rise in total ranking on
-UVa O J. If one submits a program that isn't accepted you probably loose a bit in total ranking, but having many accepted solutions are more important for total ranking.
+UVa O J. If you submit a program that isn't accepted you probably loose a bit in total ranking, but having many accepted solutions are more important for total ranking.